 30. Talulla – Talulla has Gaelic origins and combines the words tuile and flaith.

 31. Thora – This Norse name comes from the thunder god Thor.

 32. Xoey – spelling variation for Zoey and Zoe.
 It also means “life.”

 33. Zadie – This English name has Greek roots and is a great twist on the names Sadie and Katie.
 It also means “princess.”

 The list above offers some beautiful rare names for your new baby girl.
 These suggestions will give your daughter a gorgeous name to help her stand out from the crowd.
 Do you have a favorite out of these beautiful rare girl names?

 Check out our other baby name lists if you are still on the baby name hunt.
-Try 250+ beautiful girl names, beautiful flower names for girls, or elegant baby names for inspiration.
+Try beautiful girl names, beautiful flower names for girls, nature names, or elegant baby names for inspiration.
 Good luck picking out the right one for your baby-to-be!